 Among the brands available at that time were Zetz Spa and Taurina, a brand drawing its water from the Helidon district and launched in 1975 by an Italian builder named Carlo Zaccariotto.
 The Hepburn/Daylesford area was also producing the Hepburn Spa, Deep Spring and Bisleri brands.
 The article also flagged the anticipated Australian launch of imported Perrier by Amatil.
 “It could be the start of a new growth industry,” the Weekly said.

 And so it proved.
-It wasn’t long before the big multi-nationals saw the potential of the bottled water market.
-By 1982 Amatil (formerly British Tobacco and now Coca Cola Amatil) had acquired the Taurina Spa brand and launched Mount Franklin, from the Helpburn area.
+It wasn’t long before the big multinationals saw the potential of the bottled water market.
+By 1982 Amatil (formerly British Tobacco and now Coca-Cola Europacific Partners) had acquired the Taurina Spa brand and launched Mount Franklin, from the Hepburn area.
 In 1986, the company acquired Deep Spring and Bisleri from Beecham.

 The bottled water market – both sparkling and still – continued to expand.
 By 2008, it had a more than 10 per cent share of the non-alcoholic beverage market.
 By 2018 it was worth over $700 million despite blind testing showing that most people could not tell the difference between bottled and tap water.

 To be sold as mineral water, the water must come from springs or wells.
 The mineral content depends on the source and can include sodium, bicarbonate, chloride, sulphate, potassium, magnesium and sometimes iron and fluoride.
-The name of the product is not necessarily and indication of its origin.
-For example, Coca Cola Amatil’s leading brand, Mount Franklin, is water from “various sources”.
+The name of the product is not necessarily an indication of its origin.
+For example, Coca-Cola Europacific Partners’ leading brand, Mount Franklin, is water from “various sources”.
 Much of it comes from Springbrook in the Gold Coast hinterland.